 Consultation: Options for the implementation of a claimer for efficacy assessed non-prescription medicines

-The TGA is seeking comments from interested parties on the use of a claimer for efficacy assessed non-prescription medicines to address the Government-agreed Recommendation 45 from the Review of Medicines and Medical Devices Regulation.
+The TGA sought comments from interested parties on the use of a claimer for efficacy assessed non-prescription medicines to address the Government-agreed Recommendation 45 from the Review of Medicines and Medical Devices Regulation.

 - Consultation: Options for the implementation of a claimer for efficacy assessed non-prescription medicines (pdf,392kb)